-In response to Labanye's Boston group cutting off exits from Cité Soleil, the gangs in other neighborhoods have established a type of martial law and have taken control of their own borders.
+In response to Labanyè's Boston group cutting off exits from Cité Soleil, the gangs in other neighborhoods have established a type of martial law and have taken control of their own borders.
 Armed guards stand at entryways.
 As a result, there is no commercial traffic into Cité Soleil.
 The marketplaces sit empty.
 The outside world and its food can only be safely reached in makeshift boats.
-The little food that does reach Cité
+The little food that does reach Cité Soleil comes at a premium.
+Few young men leave, as police wait on the other side of the bay to make arrests at the waterfront near the Venezuelan embassy.

-6 Gangs have ripped up the roads at many entry points, and installed barriers.
+Gangs have ripped up the roads at many entry points, and installed barriers.
 Investigators were stopped at a checkpoint, and guns were pointed directly at them.
 After questioning, they were allowed to pass through.